wilr/silverstripe-algolia/README.md

 :ballot_box_with_check: Integrates into existing versioned workflow.

-:ballot_box_with_check: No dependancies on the CMS, supports any DataObject subclass.
+:ballot_box_with_check: No dependencies on the CMS, supports any DataObject subclass.

 :ballot_box_with_check: Queued job support for offloading operations to Algolia.